tiwariPC/JMETriggerAnalysis/readme.md

  * A set of configuration files for different TRK (v0, v2, v6) and HGCal (with, or without, TICL) inputs can be found in [NTuplizers/python/hltPhase2_*_cfg.py](https://github.com/missirol/JMETriggerAnalysis/tree/phase2/NTuplizers/python).

-### Inputs for the HLT Jet Energy Scale Corrections
+### Inputs for HLT Jet Energy Scale Corrections workflow

 A standalone configuration file to create inputs for the HLT Jet Energy Scale Corrections (JESC) derivation